PySide

 PySide is a Python binding of the cross-platform GUI toolkit Qt developed by The Qt Company, as part of the Qt for Python project.
 It is one of the alternatives to the standard library package Tkinter.
 Like Qt, PySide is free software.
 PySide supports Linux/X11, macOS, and Microsoft Windows.
+The project can also be cross compiled to embedded systems like Raspberry Pi, and Android devices.

 History

 By 2009, Nokia, the then owners of the Qt toolkit, wanted Python binding available under the LGPL license.
-Nokia failed to reach an agreement with Riverbank Computing the developers of PyQt Python binding.
+Nokia failed to reach an agreement with Riverbank Computing, the developers of the PyQt Python binding.
 In August, Nokia released PySide.
 It provided similar functionality, but under the LGPL.
 'Side' is Finnish for binding.

 There have been three major versions of PySide: